samber/do/docs/docs/service-registration/eager-loading.md

 :::warning

-We highly discourage using this helper in production.
+We strongly discourage using this helper in production.
 Please use service aliasing instead.

 :::